Yajanth/Yajanth/README.md

 ---

 ### Here is my status
-- 🔭 I’m currently working on Sofware Engineering .
+- 🔭 I’m currently working on Sofware and cloud Engineering .
 - 👯 I’m looking to collaborate on projects in the Quant Domain.
 - 🤔 I’m looking for help with getting my hands dirty on cloud computing.
 - 💬 Ask me about any doubts you have with data manipulations in Python code and getting your errors rectified.